 NOTE: This course may be repeated once; students are limited to earning credit for two (2) semesters.

-The Judicial Externship class provides an opportunity for students to learn about both lawyering and judging by observing and participating in the work of a judge and his or her staff.
-Which judges and courts participate varies each term, but externships are typically available with federal magistrate-judges and with judges at the federal district court, federal court of appeals, federal bankruptcy court, state trial court, state court of appeals, state tax court, and American Indian tribal courts.
+The Judicial Field Placement class provides an opportunity for students to learn about both lawyering and judging by observing and participating in the work of a judge and his or her staff.
+Which judges and courts participate varies each term, but externships are typically available with federal magistrate judges and with judges at the federal district court, federal court of appeals, federal bankruptcy court, state trial court, state court of appeals, state tax court, and state workers’ compensation courts.
 State trial court placements are with judges handling criminal, civil, family, or juvenile court matters and with problem-solving courts (e.g., drug court).
-Externships may also be available at the Office of Administrative Hearings and with the federal Immigration Court.
-Separate application to those courts is required; watch for notice about placement possibilities through the Career Office.
+Externships may also be available at the Office of Administrative Hearings, American Indian tribal courts, and the federal Immigration Court.

 All students must read the Supervised Field Placement Rules before registering.

-Federal court placements (Federal District Court, Federal Magistrate-Judges, and Federal Court of Appeals) are made using an application process that occurs a few months before the start of the term.
+Federal court placements (Federal District Court, Federal Magistrate Judges, Federal Court of Appeals, and Federal Bankruptcy Courts, as well as the state Court of Appeals) are made using an application process that occurs a few months before the start of the term.
 Notification will be sent to all students about deadlines for applying.
-For the rest of the placements, students registered for the class will be asked to complete a form specifying their preferences and to submit a resume, transcript, and cover letter to be used in the placement process.
+At the same time as that notification students will be able to apply for placements with state trial court judges, though that process has a later deadline than the federal application process.
+For both federal and state applications, students will be asked to complete a form specifying their preferences and to submit a resume, transcript, and cover letter to be used in the placement process.
 Students will be assigned based on their requests and the judges’ needs.
 After placement, each student arranges a work schedule with the assigned judge and his or her staff.
 Students are encouraged to arrange their class schedules to have several large blocks of time available for fieldwork; free mornings are especially important for attending court hearings.

 Students may elect to register for 2 credits (100 hours of work, including fieldwork in chambers) or 3 credits (150 hours of work, including fieldwork in chambers).
 Students may repeat the class once, and may work with the same or with a different judge or court.
 Students taking the course for the first time are given preference in initial enrollment.